 Work Smarter Not Harder

-Study.
 Of course, the most important tip is to study thoroughly.
 But don’t try to cram in the weeks before the test or just peruse an assortment of sources.
 Rather, study smart by creating a study plan.
 We recommend planning for at least 100 hours of study time spread out over the months ahead of the test.
 One hundred hours of solo study time may seem daunting, but you don’t have to go it alone.

-Buddy Up.
 Studying with others can help motivate you and better manage time.
 Your local APA section is a great resource to pair up with a study partner or join a group.
 Coordinating a study group can be tough due to conflicting schedules, but virtual meeting tools like Zoom can be an option to ease coordination for busy schedules or expand your pool of available study partners beyond your geography.
 If possible, try to team with people that are in a different field or background.
 30% of the test covers areas of planning practice, so if you’re an environmental planner, studying with a transportation planner can bring a valuable perspective and help ensure you don’t have tunnel vision and overlook critical topics.

-Memorize.
 At the end of the day, memorization is the name of the game.
 Use flash cards with color-coding or categorization if that helps.
 Shuffle your cards when practicing so you don’t get stuck in a loop of associating certain facts with a specific sequence.
 However, when first starting out, consider organizing your cards in chronological order to solidify the historical timeline in your memory.

 Make Connections

-Connect.
 After memorizing all the facts, make sure you take a step back and connect the dots.
 The AICP exam will include many situational questions where you may need to connect certain facts from different eras.
 Understanding the timeline and circumstances of events can help you bridge the gap between cause and effect.
 This is another instance in which you should take your state-centric planner cap off and ask yourself, “what would national APA want me to do?”
 Reading the national APA policy papers will help you broaden your perspective and make connections beyond your state.

 GET OUR FREE PRINTABLE STUDY REFERENCE

-Go Through the Motions ahead of the AICP Certification Exam
+Go through the Motions ahead of the AICP Certification Exam

-Practice.
 Once you’ve got some facts memorized, ensure test-day success by taking several practice exams.
 Taking practice exams early helps guide your studying, as you can see what topics you’ve mastered and which you’re less solid on, allowing you to spend your valuable study time improving in your weaker areas.

 Additionally, practice exams help simulate the exam environment to ensure you’re prepared for the physical rigors of the day.
 Block out uninterrupted time; set up your workspace with only the allowed essentials; and go through the motions.
 After your practice test, you may find you got thirsty halfway through, that jeans were uncomfortable for such a long period of sitting, and that your eyes dried out from staring at a screen with contact lenses for so long.
 These are all valuable insights to learn and tweak ahead of taking the actual exam so you can stay focused on test day.

-Prepare.
 Finally, alleviate any last-minute jitters by eliminating what-ifs?
 Go to the test location in advance if you can so you know the route, how long it takes to get there, and, if traveling by car, what the parking situation is.
 If possible, walk into the testing center so you know exactly where it is and how long it takes to walk from your car or public transportation.

 With these tips in mind, you’ll be well prepared to pass the AICP exam!